chrisg83/Twitter-Cards/README.md

 Then Copy and past the attached php code just above the line: "<?php wp_head(); ?>"

-* Note: Yours may be coded a litt;e differetn but you will be importing the WP-head in some form. *
+* Note: Yours may be coded a little different but you will be importing the WP-head in some form. *

 Make Sure you Copy The Entire PHP code, including thr opening and closing tags.